nursuznb/christmas/README.md

 a visual **“Christmas Tree” dashboard**, integrating statistical content, user interaction, and visualization into a single educational platform.

+## Purpose
+- To demonstrate the design of an **educational statistical information system**
+- To integrate **statistical knowledge, user interaction, and visualization**
+- To provide a reusable digital teaching tool for statistics and data science courses

-## Features
+## Key Features
-- Daily statistics questions
+- Daily statistics questions stored and managed within a system framework
-- Interactive interface built with Streamlit
+- Streamlit-based interactive user interface
-- Visual progress tracking
+- Visual progress tracking and state management
+- Modular and extensible system architecture
-- Content focused on education and interview preparation
+- Suitable for classroom use, self-study, and interview preparation

 ## Covered Topics
 - Probability